-If you’ve noticed your spring and summer allergies and symptoms worsening over the past few years, you’re not wrong and not alone.
+If you’ve noticed your spring and summer allergies or symptoms worsening over the past few years, you’re not wrong—or alone.
 According to Dr. William Reisacher, an otolaryngologist (ear, nose and throat specialist) at Weill Cornell Medicine, you can blame climate change.
 Basically, the weather stays warmer longer, with pollen levels spiking the entire time.

-“We’re seeing our warm seasons expanding,” explains Dr. Reissacher in a WENY News article.
+“We’re seeing our warm seasons expanding,” explained Dr. Reisacher in a WENY News article.
 “It’s going further into the wintertime on both ends.
 That extends the amount of time you can be exposed to pollen.”

-Fortunately, there’s several things you can do to reduce spring and summer allergies, the annoying symptoms and potential triggers inside your home.
-It’s a combination of tips and technology to help you stay productive, happy and healthy.
+Fortunately, there are several things you can do to reduce the annoying spring and summer allergy symptoms and potential triggers inside your home.

 Leave the Allergens Outside

-Minimizing trigger exposure is key.
-You can accomplish this by avoiding certain activities that bring pollen inside your home.
-These allergens include pollen, weeds, grasses, smog, molds and dust mites.
-Pollen is more common in the the spring, while the rest traditionally affect us most in the summer.
-According to WebMD, here’s what you can do:
+Minimizing exposure to triggers is key.
+You can accomplish this by avoiding certain activities that bring allergens and pollen inside your home.
+Common allergens also include weeds, grasses, smog, molds and dust mites.
+Pollen is more common in the spring, while the rest traditionally affect us throughout the summer months.
+Here’s what you can do:

 - Don’t overwater indoor plants.
 This can cause mold growth and attract gnats and pests.
-(Plus, kill the plants!).
+(Plus, kill the plants!)

-- Avoid hanging your clothes outside to dry.
-While it used to be a common habit, allergens can easily stick to your moist clothes or linens.
+- Avoid hanging clothes outside to dry.
+While it used to be a common habit, allergens easily stick to moist clothes and linens.

-- Change clothes and take a shower when you move from outdoors to inside.
-It may seem daunting and tedious to do this every time, but if you want to avoid allergies, this is the best way.
+- Try to change clothes and take a shower when you move from outdoors to inside for the night.
+It may seem daunting and tedious to do this every time, but if you want to avoid allergies, this is one of the best habits.

 - Take your shoes off before entering the home.
 This is a huge source control tip!
-Getting into the habit of taking shoes off, that is year-round, allows fewer pollutants to spread indoors.
-Leaving your shoes outside or taking them off at the door prevents allergens from entering the space.
+Getting into the habit of taking shoes off year-round allows fewer pollutants to spread indoors.
+Simply leave shoes outside or take them off at the door to prevent allergens from entering your space.

 - Close windows before you go to bed.
 Why?
-Average pollen counts are actually highest between 5:00 a.m. and 10:00 a.m.
+Average pollen counts are actually highest between 5 and 10 a.m.

 Your home should be a haven, free from allergens and air pollutants that affect indoor air quality.
-The thing is, whenever we open a door or window, or go outside and come back in, allergens attach themselves and then spread in our indoor air.
+The thing is, whenever we open a window or go outside and come back in, allergens can enter.
 This is where IAQ technology and control solutions come into play to save the day.
-Here’s a brief description of what they are and how they help:
+Here’s a brief description of what they are and how they help.

-Central IAQ Monitor to Track Indoor Air Pollutants
+1. Central IAQ Monitor To Track Indoor Air Pollutants

 The Haven TZOA Central Air Monitor is the only in-duct air quality monitor on the market.
-It efficiently tracks home humidity levels, PM2.5, allergens and other pollutants throughout the entire home by monitoring the “arteries,” or ductwork of your home’s HVAC system.
-The data is sent to both your smartphone and the HVAC contractor or IAQ expert who installed it, to constantly track and improve your home’s IAQ.
+It efficiently tracks home humidity levels, PM2.5, allergens and other pollutants throughout the entire home by monitoring the ‘arteries,’ or ductwork of your home’s HVAC system.
+The data is sent to both your smartphone and the HVAC contractor who installed it, to constantly track and improve your home’s IAQ.

-Another important tip is to keep relative humidity levels between 40–60% is important to keep your body from having allergic reactions.
+Another important tip is to keep relative humidity levels between 40–60%.
 Every home is different, so there’s no one solution.
-Some homes need a whole-home humidifier, others should have a dehumidifier.
+Some homes might need a whole-home humidifier, others should have a dehumidifier.
 We break down the systems here.
 After a thorough assessment of your home, an IAQ or HVAC expert will determine which system your home needs.
-Humidity control also helps ensure dust mites, mold, germs, allergens, and other biological contaminants can’t thrive in your home.
+Humidity control also helps ensure dust mites, mold, germs, allergens and other biological contaminants cannot thrive in your space.

-Filtration to Capture Allergens Circulating in Your Space
+4. Filtration To Capture Allergens Circulating in Your Space

-Also consider having your local HVAC or IAQ expert assess the HVAC system to determine the highest air filter capacity for your home.
+Also, consider having your local HVAC or IAQ expert assess your home’s HVAC system to determine the highest air filter capacity for your home.
 That is, the highest MERV-rated air filter the HVAC system can accommodate.
 It’s the first line of defense against allergens!
-Upgrade filters to capture contaminants in the filter before they end up affecting your home and health.
-MERV-13 air filters are recommended.
+Upgrade air filters to capture contaminants before they affect your home and health.
+MERV 13 air filters are our recommendation.

-Mechanical Ventilation to Filter Fresh Air Coming In
+5. Mechanical Ventilation To Filter Fresh Incoming Air